 Coleman also makes a 454g (16oz) propane camping bottles, as well as a 250g propane-butane low profile cartridge.

-In the UK, 13kg and 5kg are the most common sizes, in addition to a large choice of other gas bottle sizes.
+In the UK, 13kg and 5kg are the most common sizes of patio gas, in addition to a large choice of other gas bottle sizes.

 Worldwide, the list of sizes and content combinations is extensive.

 Gas for a BBQ (patio gas) is utilised in numerous different applications, including many that are far from barbecuing and the patio.
 The common factor is the need for a small and/or portable fuel source.

 Common residential uses include gas BBQ, patio heaters, pizza ovens, smokers, spit roasters, outdoor fire pits, gas lights, and mosquito traps, as well as caravans.

 There are also some that are a bit more exotic, like outboard motors, lawn mowers, bird scaring canons, and more.

 The small gas bottles can have commercial uses, including portable generators, floor polishers, blow torches, soldering, industrial burners, jewellery melting and moulding, small kilns, flame weeders, floor sanitisers for livestock enclosures and various other applications.

 In major emergencies, like floods, cyclones, earthquakes and other natural disasters, people use BBQ gas (patio gas) for generators, cooking, hot water, heating and more.

 There are also LPG gas hot water systems for camping.
 These are fuelled by 9kg camping gas bottles.
 They are self-contained units that you just hang outside near a water source.

 Where Does Gas for a BBQ Come From?